paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 ## Abilities
 Yes, an obvious scaling is involved, but repetition of ideas increases comfort in understanding the details.
 And this scaling is often preceded by intense physical exercise and Nen training.
 - There is [En]({{ page.url_fandom_hxh }}/Nen#En), where we see its detection range varying from [four meters]({{ page.url_fandom_hxh }}/Nobunaga_Hazama) to a [couple of kilometres]({{ page.url_fandom_hxh }}/Neferpitou).
 - [Condition strengthening]({{ page.url_fandom_hxh }}/Nen#Conditions) is also a prominent theme to increase the powers of Nen attacks.
 It can also be seen as a trade-off to use exceeding skilled abilities.
-[Vows]({{ page.url_fandom_hxh }}/Nen#Vows_and_Limitations) are a stronger case where people with extreme resolve have utilised the life-threatening Nen contracts such as Kurapika with his Chain Jail, Kite with his Crazy Slots or Gon :(
+[Vows]({{ page.url_fandom_hxh }}/Nen#Vows_and_Limitations) are a stronger case where people with extreme resolve have utilised life-threatening Nen contracts such as Kurapika with his Chain Jail, Kite with his Crazy Slots or Gon :(

 In this section, we will focus on some non-basic techniques and their constant usage.
 ### Promise × Thread